xp44mm/Notebook/F#/Regular Expressions/Regular Expressions at Work.md

     |> sprintf @"^\s*%s\s*$"
 ```

 The `(?<q1>["']?)` is similar to the pattern used in the previous example, except it has a trailing `?` character; therefore, it matches an optional single or double quotation mark character.
-Later in the same line you find the `(?(q1)\k<q1>)` clause, which tests whether the q1 group is defined and, if so, matches its value.
-In other words, if the q1 group actually matched the single or double quotation mark character, the expression `(?(q1)\k<q1>)` matches it again; otherwise, the expression is ignored.
+Later in the same line you find the `(?(q1)\k<q1>)` clause, which tests whether the `q1` group is defined and, if so, matches its value.
+In other words, if the `q1` group actually matched the single or double quotation mark character, the expression `(?(q1)\k<q1>)` matches it again; otherwise, the expression is ignored.
 The same reasoning applies to the other two fields in the record.

-The `(?(expr)…)` clause has an optional "no" portion (see Table 14-1), so you might even match a portion of a string if a previous group has *not* been matched.
+The `(?(expr)...)` clause has an optional "no" portion (see Table 14-1), so you might even match a portion of a string if a previous group has *not* been matched.

 ### Parsing and Evaluating Expressions